wangxiao5791509/LGSearch_DDGAN_PyTorch/README.md

 }
 ~~~

-If you have any questions, please contact me via email: wangxiaocvpr@foxmail.com, or wangx03@pcl.ac.cn.
+If you have any questions, please contact me via email: wangxiaocvpr@foxmail.com.